manuelinfosec/api.magna-eth/README.md

 ## Methodologies & Assumptions

 - At startup, the public RPC website is scraped to create a pool of active nodes.
 (It's worth noting that I had connectivity problems accessing the Ethereum Nodes website over MTN network and might fail the startup process).
-- A round-robin scheduling algorithm is used to acquire a new node from the pool of nodes, in the case of inavailability.
+- A round-robin scheduling strategy is used to acquire a new node from the pool of nodes, in the case of inavailability.
+- JWT tokens are set to expire in 7 days.
 - There will always be active nodes available from the Ethereum Node List.

 ## Getting Started